OSU-MC/Open-Response/core/README.md

-# MyClassroom Server
+# MyClassroom Core
-Welcome to the MyClassroom node.js Backend Server!
-This README.md is dedicated to development guidance and information reguarding the server side of the application.
+Welcome to the MyClassroom node.js Backend Core!
+This README.md is dedicated to development guidance and information reguarding the core side of the application.
 For more information about contributing, or general user guides, please visit the [MyClassroom Wiki](https://github.com/OSU-MC/MyClassroom/wiki).

-## Setup Application for Server Development
+## Setup Application for Core Development
-This guide is specifically for local development of the MyClassroom Server.
+This guide is specifically for local development of the MyClassroom Core.
 You may prefer to use the main [README.md](../README.md) install/setup instructions for other deployments.

-There are two development methods for the MyClassroom Server application.
+There are two development methods for the MyClassroom Core application.

 1. [Docker](#docker): Install Docker locally and automatically deploy the databases for a simple development environment.
 2. [MySQL](#mysql): Install MySQL locally and manually intilize databases for detailed application control.

 ### Docker
-The server NodeJS app and MySQL database can also be deployed in containers using Docker (As used in the primary installation method).
-The Dockerfile will build the server NodeJS app as a standalone whilst the compose.yml file will build and run the server and MySQL containers.
+The core NodeJS app and MySQL database can also be deployed in containers using Docker (As used in the primary installation method).
+The Dockerfile will build the core NodeJS app as a standalone whilst the compose.yml file will build and run the core and MySQL containers.
 If you plan to re-initialize the database from scratch remember to delete the docker volume for it as well.

 Install and configure the Application according to the steps in the main [README.md](../README.md) but do not start the application.
 Then run the following from the root directory.

-#### Build MyClassroom Server and MySQL Docker Containers
+#### Build MyClassroom Core and MySQL Docker Containers
 Build Docker containers:
 ```
 docker compose build